superdiana/conversation-docs/api/api-reference.md

 <a name="encoding"></a>
 ## Encoding

-You submit all requests with a `POST`, `PUT` or `GET` HTTP request using UTF-8 encoding and URL encoded values.
+You need to submit all requests with a `POST`, `PUT` or `GET` HTTP request using UTF-8 encoding and URL encoded values.
 The expected `Content-Type` for `POST` or `PUT` should be `application/json`

 <a name="conversations"></a>
 ## Conversations

-You use the following requests to create, read, update and delete Conversations:
+You can use the following requests to create, read, update and delete Conversations:

 * [POST `https://api.nexmo.com/beta/conversations`](#conversations_post) - create a Conversation
 * [GET `https://api.nexmo.com/beta/conversations?`](#conversations_get_query) - query Conversations